LedererLab/DeepMoM/README.md

 ## Licensing

-The HDIM package is licensed under the MIT license.
+All codes are licensed under the MIT license.
 To view the MIT license please consult `LICENSE.txt`.

 ## References